turbonomic/kubeturbo/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/turbonomic/kubeturbo.svg?maxAge=604800)

 Documentation is being maintained on the Wiki for this project.
-Visit [Kubeturbo Wiki](https://github.com/turbonomic/kubeturbo/wiki)for the full documentation, examples and guides.
+Visit [Kubeturbo Wiki](https://github.com/turbonomic/kubeturbo/wiki) for the full documentation, examples and guides.

 ## Overview